rail2025/AetherBlackbox/README.md

 See what actually caused your wipe.

 Aether Blackbox records your pulls and lets you replay them in a 2D timeline.
-You can scrub through positioning, damage, and mechanics, or sync it with your own footage to see what happened from your POV.
+You can scrub through positioning, damage, and mechanics, or sync it with your own footage at [https://blackbox.aetherdraw.me](https://blackbox.aetherdraw.me) to see what happened from your POV.

 ---